albar965/littlenavmap-manual/src/en/ONLINENETWORKS.rst

        other position.** See next chapter how to assign airspace boundaries to a center.

-Detailed information for online centers/airspaces is shown on the tab :doc:`INFO`.
+Detailed information for online centers/airspaces is shown on :doc:`INFO`.

 The following types are available and can be enabled in the drop down menus on the airspace toolbar or sub menu